3D Object reconstruction using Depth Sensors

 House

 This shows how the algorithm fails.
 The house had many possible keypoints, yet it did fail.
-This is because of the nature of the ICP algorithm; the algorithm works well when the two-point clouds are coarsely pre-aligned.
-This way, it does not match spurious keypoints and incorrectly align them, which is precisely what happened here.
-Moreover, for this particular model, I did not perform the cleaning step, which also contributed to the misalignments of clouds; This shows us how important it is to remove outliers before stitching clouds.
+This is because of the nature of the ICP algorithm; the algorithm works well when the two-point clouds are coarsely pre-aligned and when the correct keypoints are matched.
+However, there were some incorrect matches, hence the result.

 3D reconstruction of the house